 Acosta is also an award-winning poet.
-His fourth and most recent collection, El próximo desierto (The Coming Desert), earned him the José Emilio Pacheco Literature Prize “Ciudad y Naturaleza,” awarded by the Guadalajara International Book Fair (FIL) and the Museum of Environmental Sciences of the University of Guadalajara.
-In 2024, Spain’s Visor Libros released a collection of his selected poetry, titled La desesperanza (Hopelessness).
-He has received support from the DAAD Artists-in-Berlin Program and was an invited poet at the United Nations Climate Change Conference COP26 in Glasgow.
-While in Caracas, he co-founded the poetry journal El Salmón, which won a National Book Award in 2010.
+His poetry collection El próximo desierto (The Coming Desert) earned him the José Emilio Pacheco Literature Prize “Ciudad y Naturaleza,” awarded by the Guadalajara International Book Fair (FIL) and the Museum of Environmental Sciences of the University of Guadalajara.
+He has received support from the DAAD Artists-in-Berlin Program and was an invited poet at the United Nations Climate Change Conference COP26.
+While in Caracas, he co-founded the poetry journal El Salmón, which won a National Book Award.
+In 2024, Spain’s Visor Libros released a collection of his selected poetry, La desesperanza (Hopelessness).

 News and latest updates: